kishore-devaraj/curio/content/posts/Go-CD/GoCD-101.en.md

 #### So what made it possible now?
 Actually, there is no single concrete reason.
-But the covid-19 lockdown, boredom that comes along with it, passion and curiosity towards tech, made this feasible.
-Going forward I plan write down on the things I learn.
+But the covid-19 lockdown, boredom that comes along with it, passion and curiosity towards tech, together all made this feasible.
+Going forward I am planning to write down on things that I learn.

-Enough of Trivia!
-Let jump into the article.
+Enough of Trivia, Let jump into the article!

 ## Introduction
 In this article, lets see what is GoCD, features it provides and its internal components, which are all the core concepts you need to understand before actually creating a pipeline in GoCD.
-I'm not covering how to set up pipelines, actual coding or any other practical stuffs (That would be too vast).
+I'm not covering how to set up pipelines, actual coding or any other hands on stuffs (That would be too vast).

 ## What is GoCD?
 Go-CD is the open source CI/CD server which helps the software development teams to stream line the integration and deployment process by providing interactive UI to configure their workflows.
 It was cross-platform in nature and mainly return in java and ruby.
 Initially it was a product of Thoughtworks studio and later it was open sourced.
 GoCD is a not another CI pipeline that we see on the market, it is meant for continuous delivery.
-Here **deployment pipeline is treated as the first class** citizen to avoid all the common headache we have will setup our deployments in CI.
+Here **deployment is treated as the first class** citizen to avoid all the common headache we have will setup our deployments in CI.

 It comes up with wide range of features such as